department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### What kind of life insurance benefits can I get with FSGLI?

-Up to a maximum of $100,000 of coverage for you, not to exceed your Servicemember’s SGLI coverage, and $10,000 for each dependent child.
+Up to a maximum of $100,000 of coverage for you as a spouse, not to exceed your Servicemember’s SGLI coverage, and $10,000 for each dependent child.
 Dependent children get free coverage.

 ### How do I get these benefits?